MegapolisPlayer/openArabTools/README.md

 Simply include the `OpenArabTools.hpp` header and link the library.
 The process will depend whether you are using Visual Studio, CodeLite or any other IDE.
+Documentation is in the `docs/` folder in the Markdown format.

 # Comparison to the original ArabTools